KhanhVNMC/toidongy-post-spam/README.md

 # How to use:
 Download the executable in the **Release** tab
+Install `JRE 18` (Required for all methods): https://www.oracle.com/java/technologies/downloads/#jdk18-windows

-**METHOD #1: Classic Java** You can use this program in the `.jar` form by simply downloading JRE 18.0.1 from the Oracle website and run these following commands (Windows)
+**METHOD #1: Classic Java** You can use this program in the `.jar` form by simply downloading JRE 18.0.1 from the Oracle website and run these following commands in Command Prompt (Windows)

 `cd C:\User\YOURNAME\Downloads`